Customer Service 703-661-1594

 “A powerful and personal book about transforming the land for the better.
 Marina O’Connell weaves inspirational stories of redesign and transformation, showing how regenerative methods for agriculture and food have come to life.
 In half a decade, she created a productive, diverse, profitable and regenerative farm from depleted soil, and has said, over here is a path, now we can walk it.”

-“The strands Marina has succeeded in weaving together—including the psychological support for people connected to the farm, the creative local marketing, and the collaboration with local businesses—all are wonderful threads in what I see as the establishment of a model local food economy.”
+“The strands Marina has succeeded in weaving together—including the psychological support for people connected to the farm, the creative local marketing, and the collaboration with local businesses—are all wonderful threads in what I see as the establishment of a model local food economy.”

-“It is hard to underestimate how profoundly important the urgent and ambitious reimagining of food and farming systems is, how we might do so in ways that are regenerative, restorative and transformative.
+“It is hard to underestimate how profoundly important the urgent and ambitious reimagining of food and farming systems is, how we might do so in ways that are regenerative, restorative, and transformative.
 How to create farms and gardens that build soil, community, and possibility?
 This book is your opportunity to learn from a master.
 What Marina O’Connell has created at the Apricot Centre is nothing short of miraculous.
-In these precious pages she shares everything you need to know in order to do the same.
-May this book spark a revolution of the agricultural and horticultural imagination.”
+In these precious pages she shares everything you need to know in order to do the same.”

 Rob Hopkins, co-founder of the Transition movement and author of From What Is to What If